 The protocol defined in this specification, Session Traversal Utilities for NAT, provides a tool for dealing with NATs.
 It provides a means for an endpoint to determine the IP address and port allocated by a NAT that corresponds to its private IP address and port.
 It also provides a way for an endpoint to keep a NAT binding alive.
-With some extensions, the protocol can be used to do connectivity checks between two endpoints [I-D.ietf-ice-rfc5245bis], or to relay packets between two endpoints [RFC5766].
+With some extensions, the protocol can be used to do connectivity checks between two endpoints [RFC8445], or to relay packets between two endpoints [RFC5766].